Location: London, England

 i-limb ultra revolution

-In April 2013, Patrick was fitted with the i-limb ultra revolution, a new prosthetic hand from Touch Bionics with a powered rotating thumb and a mobile app to allow selection of a wider range of hand movements and gestures.
+In April 2013, Patrick was fitted with the i-limb revolution, a new prosthetic hand from Touch Bionics with a powered rotating thumb and a mobile app to allow selection of a wider range of hand movements and gestures.

-"The great thing about the i-limb ultra revolution is that it really allows me to do things much faster and more naturally," said Patrick.
+"The great thing about the i-limb revolution is that it really allows me to do things much faster and more naturally," said Patrick.
 "I no longer have to use my other hand to adjust the thumb for different grip positions and the app means that I can access so many different options at any time because it's all on my phone.
 It's really going to help increase my independence, which is so important to me."

 All images credit: Rosie Kane